 Post-traumatic arthritis develops after a traumatic injury damages a joint.
 It can arise after a sports injury, car accident injury, fall, or work injury, among other circumstances.

 Treating your arthritis can relieve some of the pain and swelling, and it can help control some of the long-term damage that comes from arthritis as it worsens.
 Many of the procedures available to treat arthritis at Denver Metro Orthopedics, P.C. are highly advanced and effective for controlling arthritic damage.

-As part of your treatment plan for arthritis, Dr. Thon and Dr. Schwappach might recommend:
+As part of your treatment plan for arthritis, Dr. Schwappach might recommend:

-To help control or prevent damage from your arthritis, Dr. Thon and Dr. Schwappach may also suggest taking steps at home, like using over-the-counter anti-inflammatory medications or managing your weight.
-For clinical arthritis treatment, they usually start with noninvasive procedures and reserve surgeries for advanced cases.
+To help control or prevent damage from your arthritis, Dr. Schwappach may also suggest taking steps at home, like using over-the-counter anti-inflammatory medications or managing your weight.
+For clinical arthritis treatment, he usually start with noninvasive procedures and reserve surgeries for advanced cases.

 To learn more about arthritis, and find out which treatments can help you manage the pain, swelling, and stiffness, call Denver Metro Orthopedics, P.C., or reserve an appointment online today.